jenpennen/git-basics/extra-local-vs-remote.md

 ### Local Repository

 A **local repository** exists on your personal computer.
-It contains the complete history of the project, including all branches and commits.
+It contains the **complete history of the project, including all branches and commits**.
 You can freely create, modify, and delete branches, make commits, and test changes without affecting anyone else.

 If you're working on a local repository, you will probably using commands like `git add`, `git commit` and `git branch` pretty often.